KBA - Public Records**

-- Is prepared, owned, used or retained by the district;
+1. Is prepared, owned, used or retained by the district;

-Public record does not include messages on voice mail or on other telephone message storage and retrieval systems or spoken communication that is not recorded.
+Public record does not include messages on voice mail or on other telephone message storage and retrieval systems, or spoken communication that is not recorded.

 Board meetings and records will be matters of public information subject to such restrictions as are set by federal law or regulation, by state statute or by pertinent court rulings.

 The Board supports the right of the people to know about programs and services of their schools and will make every effort to disseminate information.
-Each principal is authorized to use all means available to keep parents and others of his/her particular school’s community informed about the school’s program and activities.
+Each principal is authorized to use all means available to keep parents and others of a particular school’s community informed about the school’s program and activities.

 No records will be released for inspection by the public or any unauthorized persons – either by the superintendent or any other person designated as custodian for district records – if such disclosure would be contrary to the public interest, as described in state law.

-Employee and volunteer addresses, electronic mail addresses (other than district electronic mail addresses assigned by the district to district employees), social security numbers, dates of birth, and telephone numbers contained in personnel records maintained by the district are exempt from public disclosure pursuant to ORS 192.445 and 192.502 (3).
+Employee and volunteer addresses, electronic mail addresses (other than district electronic mail addresses assigned by the district to district employees), social security numbers, dates of birth and telephone numbers contained in personnel records maintained by the district are exempt from public disclosure pursuant to Oregon Revised Statute (ORS) 192.368 and ORS 192.355(3).
 Such information may be released only upon the written request of the employee or volunteer or as otherwise provided by law.
 This exemption does not apply to a substitute teacher, as defined in ORS 342.815, when requested by a professional education association of which the substitute teacher may be a member.
 District electronic mail addresses assigned by the district to district employees are not exempt.